We want to hear from you! Submissions are accepted until August 27, 2021, so don't delay.

 The brothers complimented their storefront sales by tapping into eBay’s global marketplace, which quickly grew into a significant sales channel for them.
 Leveraging the revenue generated from ecommerce, they have been able to continue to reinvest and grow the overall business to support three separate storefronts in the Greater Toronto Area.

 While their brick-and-mortar operations expanded, they also enjoyed consistent annual growth on eBay.
-Despite COVID-19 forcing their physical storefronts to temporarily close, so far this year they have grown their online sales by over 500 per cent.
+Despite COVID-19 forcing their physical storefronts to temporarily close, in 2020 they grew their online sales by over 500 percent.

 Nan Xu (toolioking)